kyllikki/stronghelp-cgi/cgi-util/README.txt

             variable was not set to an integer value, CGIERR_CONTENT_LENGTH_DISCREPENCY if the "CONTENT_LENGTH" set does
-            not match the amount of data actually received by the CGI, CGIERR_NULL_QUERY_STRING if the "QUERY_STRING" environment variable
-            is not set,
-          CGIERR_UNKNOWN_METHOD if the "REQUEST_METHOD" was not set to "POST" or "GET" (the two understood by cgi-util), or CGIERR_OUT_OF_MEMORY if space could not be allocated for the
+            not match the amount of data actually received by the CGI, CGIERR_UNKNOWN_METHOD if the "REQUEST_METHOD" was not set to "POST" or "GET" (the two understood by cgi-util), or CGIERR_OUT_OF_MEMORY if space could not be allocated for the